d-zine/d-zine/README.md

-## Musings of all things Data Science and Product
+## Debbie's Musings of all things Data Science and Product

 ### How can Data Scientists and Product Managers work better together?